bbbbbbzhou/Virtual-Dual-Energy/README.md

 python test.py --resume './output/train_bone_msunet/checkpoints/model_best.pt' --experiment_name 'test_bone_msunet' --model_type 'model_bone' --dataset 'DE' --data_root './example_data/' --net_G 'msunet' --net_D 'patchGAN'
 ```
 where \
-`--resume` defines which checkpoint for testing and evaluation. \
+`--resume` defines which checkpoint for testing and evaluation.
+The 'model_best.pt' is available upon request.  \
 The test will output an eval.mat containing model's input and prediction for evaluation in the '--experiment_name' folder.

 Sample training/test scripts are provided under './scripts/' and can be directly executed.